-Your teen may be the one struggling with addiction and a dual diagnosis disorder, but they’re not the only one affected.
-The truth is, substance abuse touches everyone in your teen’s life – especially you.
-Addiction divides your family, erodes the trust between you and your child, triggers mental and emotional distress, and can even lead to financial and legal hardships.
+Your teen may be the one struggling with a dual diagnosis disorder, but they’re not the only one affected.
+The truth is, dual diagnosis touches everyone in your teen’s life – especially you.
+These challenges can divide your family, erode the trust between you and your child, trigger mental and emotional distress, and can even lead to financial and legal hardships.

-At Red Mountain Colorado, we know that healing the entire family system is essential to your teen’s long-term recovery.
-Our family therapy for teen addiction is designed to help you and your child address substance abuse and its underlying problems, so that you can get back to being a family again.
+At Red Mountain Colorado, we know that healing the entire family system is essential to your teen’s long-term success.
+Our family therapeutic process is designed to help you and your child address underlying problems, so that you can get back to being a family again.

 Our Approach to Family Therapy at Red Mountain Colorado

 When your teen first enters treatment, they may not be ready to immediately jump into collaborative family therapy sessions.
 That’s why we initiate family healing at the individual level first.

 While your teen is meeting regularly with their therapist and participating in experiential therapy and adventure therapy, we’ll provide you with weekly updates and coaching sessions that are meant to get to the bottom of your parenting style and figure out what worked well and what could be improved.